Urbanham/CS4220/README.md

 <hr/>

 **Course Description:** <br/>
 This course will cover JavaScript and Node.js.
 It will begin with a discussion on the fundamentals of JavaScript, including syntax, functions, classes, callbacks/promises, async await, the eventloop, and more.
 Then the class will jump into teaching the Node.js platform through command line applications and then move onto building a Node.js Server.
-This class will also discuss interacting with APIs via HTTP methods GET, POST, PUT and DELETE to execute operations.
+This class will also discuss interacting with APIs via HTTP requests to execute operations.
 The course will have several homework assignments and quizzes.

 **Course Structure** <br/>
-This course is to be conducted in face-to-face lectures.
-All lecture materials including the syllabus, slides and examples will be available on Github.
+This course is to be conducted in face-to-face lectures and labs.
+All lecture materials including the syllabus, slides and examples will be available on the class github website.
 All homework/lab assignments and/or quizzes will be submitted via CSNS.
 This course also offers a Slack channel to facilitate communication throughout the course.

 **Recommended Prerequisites:** <br/>
 CS1220, CS2011, CS3220 <br/>